AlexandruBaietan/feedforward_NN_PythonNumpy/README.md

-Neuronal network using raw python and numpy.
+Deep neuronal network using raw python and numpy.